 Australian conductor Geoffrey Simon is resident in London and has appeared there with the London Philharmonic Orchestra, London Symphony Orchestra, Philharmonia Orchestra, Royal Philharmonic Orchestra, London Chamber Orchestra and English Chamber Orchestra.

 Geoffrey Simon is Music Director Emeritus of the Northwest Mahler Orchestra in Seattle, with which he has conducted the Mahler symphonic cycle and Messiaen's Turangalîla Symphony.
-He is Consultant for Classical Special Projects for Arts Global (a Foundation for Emerging Artists, London, Montreux and New York) and has served as a jury member for Young Concert Artists, Concert Artists Guild and the Australian Music Foundation.
+He is Consultant for Classical Special Projects for Arts Global (a Foundation for Emerging Artists, London, Montreux and New York) and has served as a jury member for Young Concert Artists, PianoTexas, the Australian Cello Awards and the Royal Over-Seas League.

 For his own label, Cala Records, Geoffrey Simon has brought together large ensembles of single instruments—violins, violas, cellos, double basses, horns, trumpets, trombones and harps—drawn from London's leading solo, orchestral and chamber musicians.
-Known as The London Sound Series, the recordings have attracted interest amongst instrumentalists worldwide, and the virtuoso ensemble The London Cello Sound has performed live for H.M.
-The Queen and H.R.H.
+Known as The London Sound Series, the recordings have attracted interest amongst instrumentalists worldwide.
+Geoffrey Simon's virtuoso 20-cello ensemble, the London Cello Orchestra, has performed live for H.M. the Queen and H.R.H.
 The Duke of Edinburgh, and appeared in New York, Switzerland and South Korea.

 For The London Cello Orchestra click here.